 The Company organizes requisite training to employees from time to time for up gradation of Skills and competencies.
 Company has cordial Industrial Relations with its employees and since its inception, not a single man hour is lost due to employee unrest or strike.
-The total manpower as on 31.03.2022 is 578 Nos regular employees and 82 Nos.
-Fixed Term Contract employees.
+The total manpower as on 31.03.2023 is 748 Nos.[both regular and Fixed Terms Contract (FTCs)].